MattFlower/organized/README.md

 * Code blocks
   * Syntax highlighting for code blocks in c, coffeescript, c++, css, golang, html, java, javascript, less, objective c, objective c++, python, php, ruby, shell scripts (generic), and sql.
-  * Execution for coffeescript, javascript, python, and shell scripts.
+  * Execution for coffeescript, javascript, perl, php, python, and shell scripts.
 Put your cursor in your code block and press [Ctrl-` x] to execute code.
 Output from code will appear in a notification by default, or create resultblock:
     <pre>